-Adolescent-parent communication refers to the communication between an adolescent and their biological parent, stepparent, or foster parent, including older siblings and local guardians regarding sexual and reproductive health topics.
-Compatinication was assessed using the question aire developed by Weighted Topics Measure of Family Sexual Communication, which consists of 11 questions using the scale "Never, Rarely, Sometimes, Often, Always," ranging from 0 to 14.
-Perceived parenting style refers to the perception of the respondents regarding parenting style as measured by the PSS questionnaire designed by Divva and Manikandan (2013).
-It involves30 items, and for each, the respondents selected one of five options: strongly agree, agree, neither agree nor disagree, disagree and strongly disagree.
-5, 4, 3 ,2 and 1 were used to score the various items (Divya, 2013).
-Knowledge regarding different sexual and reproductive health topics refers to the respondent's knowledge of sexual and reproductive health.
-It includes multiple responses regarding the different SRH components.
+Adolescent Parent Communication: It refers to the communication between an adolescent and their biological parent, stepparent, or foster parent, including older siblings and local guardians regarding sexual and reproductive health topics.
+Communication had assessed by using the questionnaire developed by Weighted Topics Measure of Family Sexual Communication, which consists of 11 questions with the scale "Never, Rarely, Sometimes, Often, Always" ranging from 0 to 44.
+Perceived Parenting Style: It refers to the perception of the respondents regarding the parenting style as measured by using the PSS questionnaire designed by Divya and Manikandan (2013).
+It has 30 items, and for each, respondents selected one of five options: strongly agree, agree, neither agree nor disagree, disagree and strongly disagree.
+5,4,3,2 and 1 had used to score the various items (Divya, 2013).
+Knowledge Regarding Different Sexual and Reproductive Health Topics: It refers to the respondent's knowledge of sexual and reproductive health.
+It includes multiple responses regarding different SRH components.
 Each correct response carries one point.
-The total responses regarding knowledge carry a 105 score.
+Total responses regarding knowledge carry a 105 score.
 The median score is 52.5.
-Respondents who obtained a median score equal to or above the median score were considered to have adequate knowledge of the selected topics.
+Respondents who obtained a median score of equal to or above the median score were considered to have adequate knowledge of those selected topics.